do justice, love mercy, walk humbly

 The clientele we serve often have too many barriers, too much trauma, and other issues that make them unable or willing to accept help from county services.
 We believe they also deserve our care and do not deserve to perish in extreme weather conditions.
 According to sound practices, low barrier Housing First solutions work, but most people are unwilling to accept that people in such extreme need should have anything but more punishment.

-We continue to advocate and we have made significant strides which involve communcation with both the City of Utica and Oneida County.
-We continue to call service providers to account and we will not stop until we see people properly cared for.
+We continue to advocate and we have made significant strides which involve communication with both the City of Utica and Oneida County and other service providers.
+Our focus is to save lives and ultimately find housing stability for people who are currently living on the streets.

 Pastor Mike spent a weekend outside as a protest of the invisibility of people living on the street.